Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Jumiekay/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Define Software Engineering:
+Define Software Engineering: Software engineering is the systematic process of developing, designing, testing, evaluating, and maintaining software systems

 What is software engineering, and how does it differ from traditional programming?
+Traditional programming is primarily focused on writing codes to create functions to solve specific problems, while software engineering entails the entire process of designing, developing, testing, and maintenance of software.
+Software engineering is can handle large-scale and complex projects, while traditional programming can be used for less complex projects

 Software Development Life Cycle (SDLC):

 Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models: